FREQUENTLY ASKED QUESTIONS

 Is there a minimum participation requirement to join the Missio Benefits program?

-While Missio Benefits accepts all groups – regardless of size – we do have participation requirements that must be followed.
-Groups of 1 or 2 employees must have 100% healthcare participation amongst benefit eligible employees.
-Groups of 3+ employees must have at least 50% healthcare participation amongst benefit eligible employees after valid waivers.
+While Missio Benefits accepts all groups with ten or more enrolled employees, we do have participation requirements that must be followed.
+Participating organizations must have at least 50% healthcare participation amongst benefit eligible employees after valid waivers.

 What happens to my deposit if I leave the program?